Our work

 Wildsight’s Youth Climate Corps exists to connect, inspire and empower young adults interested in making a difference for the greatest challenge of this generation: the climate crisis.
 Read more

-With a growing network of electric vehicle charge stations and increased battery, driving an electric vehicle is now a real option in the Columbia Valley.
-Spark is the first fully 100% electric vehicle share program in rural Canada Read more
+With a growing network of charging stations and increased battery capacity, driving an electric vehicle is now a real option in the Columbia Valley.
+Spark is the first 100% electric vehicle share program in rural Canada.
+Read more

 Kimberley Farmers' Market